conradakunga/Blog/_posts/2024-12-31-dependency-injection-in-c-net-introduction-and-basic-implementation.md

 Our alerting system uses Google Email ([Gmail](https://www.gmail.com)) to send either a warning or an information message.

 Our first step is to build the class responsible for sending the email and its supporting types.
-(This class has dummy functionality to simplify this post).
+(This class has dummy functionality to simplify these posts).

 The first type is a `GmailAlert`.